 - Research your local market and set the right pricing

-- Promote your business!
+- Promote and market your business

 - Use a business-management app to smoothly operate your business